alamgirqazi/blog/_posts/2017-10-16-ThinkingFastandSlow.md

 System 1 does not keep track of alternatives that it rejects, or even of the fact that there were alternatives.
 Conscious doubt is not in the repertoire of System 1; it requires maintaining incompatible interpretations in mind at the same time, which demands mental effort.
 Uncertainty and doubt are the domain of System 2.

-System 1 is gullible and biased to believe, System 2 is in charge of doubtinh and unbelieving, but System 2 is sometimes busy, and often lazy.
+System 1 is gullible and biased to believe, System 2 is in charge of doubting and unbelieving, but System 2 is sometimes busy, and often lazy.
 Indeed, there is evidence that people are more likely to be influenced by empty persuasive messages, such as commercials, when they are tired and depleted.

 It is the consistency of the information that matters for a good story, not its completeness.
 Indeed, you will often find that knowing little makes it easier to fit everything you know into a coherent pattern.